fb pixel

 If the post is broken or out, it needs to be removed and replaced.
 In some cases, bone grafts may be needed before a replacement implant.

-In the case of an abutment breaking, Bondi Dental only needs to replace the broken parts of the implant, not the implant (post) itself.
+If an abutment breaks, we need to replace only the broken parts of the implant, not the implant (post) itself.

 When a crown cracks or breaks, we’ll take a mould of your mouth in our office.
 Moulds are used to manufacture crowns that fit the space in your mouth and look entirely natural.

 Can you replace loose dental implants?
-Yes, but the process is complicated by the fact the implant will normally need to be removed.
+Yes, but the process is complicated because the implant typically needs to be removed.

 What is the replacement process?

-You will likely need surgery to remove your implant.
-The area will also be cleaned, and jawbone grafted.
-This all takes place under anesthesia, so you will feel no pain and little discomfort.
+You will most likely require surgery to remove your implant.
+The area will also be cleaned, and the jawbone will be grafted.
+This all takes place under anaesthesia so that you will feel no pain and little discomfort.

-Your recovery often feels very similar to the initial implantation, meaning there may be some discomfort, swelling, and soreness.
-OTC painkillers, icepacks, and a limited diet can help deal with this.
+Your recovery often feels similar to the initial implantation, meaning discomfort, swelling, and soreness may occur.
+OTC painkillers, ice packs, and a limited diet can help.

-If you received a bone graft, you need to be careful not to apply pressure to the area.
-This may mean a more extended period of food restriction.
+If you received a bone graft, you must be careful not to apply pressure to the area.
+This may mean a longer period of food restriction.

-If one implant is loose or damaged, does it mean that my other implants are in danger?
+If one implant is loose or damaged, does it mean my other implants are in danger?

 Most likely not.
-Dental implants have a success rate of 99 per cent.
+Dental implants have a 99% success rate.
 It is rare enough for a single implant to break or fail, so if one is damaged, your others are likely fine.

-If you had an injury or impact, causing an implant to fail, you should have Bondi Dental examine all your teeth and implants, to make sure that the trauma did not affect them.
+If you had an injury or impact that caused an implant to fail, you should have your dentist examine all your teeth and implants to ensure the trauma did not affect them.

-The best way to ensure your implants stay healthy and that any damage is caught before it can become serious is to see us regularly at Bondi Dental!
+The best way to keep your implants healthy and address any damage early is to see us frequently!

-Bondi Dental is in the Eastern Suburbs – Bondi Beach, Bondi in Sydney.
-Our skilled dental professionals have over 60 years of combined experiences in all fields of dentistry.
+Bondi Dental is in the Eastern Suburbs—Bondi Beach, Bondi, in Sydney.
+Our skilled dental professionals have over 60 years of total experience in all areas of dentistry.

-We provide high quality dental preventative, restorative, and cosmetic services for all patients in the region.
+We provide high-quality dental preventative, restorative, and cosmetic services for all regional patients.

 FREE Dental Implants Consultation

-Call your Bondi dentist on (02) 9365 7187 or book your appointment online.
-Visit us at 134 Curlewis St in Bondi Beach.
+Call your Bondi dentist at (02) 9365 7187 or book your appointment online.
+You can also visit us at 134 Curlewis St in Bondi Beach.

 Pin It on Pinterest